-The Commission notes that your situation can be compared to and distinguished from the situation in Advisory Opinion 1993-9.
-In that opinion, a State party wished to use the office building fund to pay off headquarters and use the proceeds to purchase a new building.
+Commission similarly concluded that the office building fund exception did not cover rent, building maintenance, utility, office equipment expenses and other administrative expenses of a party headquarters.
+6 The Commission notes that your situation can be compared to and distinguished from the situation in Advisory Opinion 1993-9.
+In that opinion, a State party wished to use the office building fund to pay off the balance of its land contract on the building that served as its headquarters.
+It proposed to sell the headquarters and use the proceeds to purchase a new building.
 The Commission, in approving the proposal, noted that the funds could have been used for the initial purchase of the land contract.
 It also noted that raising funds by selling the fully acquired legal title to its current office was "materially indistinguishable from the receipt of donations for the new headquarters."